LTLA/nclist-cpp/README.md

 nclist::overlaps_within(subjects, 20, 28, wparams, wworkspace, matches);
 ```

-Or we only care about those subject ranges with the same start position:
+Or we only care about those subject intervals with the same start position:

 ```cpp
 nclist::OverlapsStartWorkspace<int> wworkspace;